sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/affine.rst

 `\mathfrak{g}'` that cannot be extended to `\mathfrak{g}` (although they do have infinite-dimensional analogs).
 These finite-dimensional representations have crystal bases, including the Kirillov-Reshetikhin crystals.
-Thus for Kirillov-Reshetikhin crystals we prefer tue See :ref:`AffineFinite`.
+Thus for Kirillov-Reshetikhin crystals we prefer to use the non-extended weight lattice.
+See :ref:`AffineFinite`.

 Twisted Types
 -------------